uniclau/SimpleFile/README.md

 Example
 ---

-The next example copies the phonegap logo to the internal directory sets that logo as the current page:
+The next example copies the phonegap logo to the internal directory and sets that logo.png as the current page of the webView:

 ```
 window.plugins.simpleFile.bundle.read("www/img/logo.png",function(data) {